Kino Castle

-Ki castle (鬼ノ城, Ki no jō) was an ancient kōgoishi type castle located in the city of Sōja, Okayama Prefecture, Japan.
+Kino Castle (鬼ノ城, Kino-jō) was an ancient kōgoishi type castle located in the city of Sōja, Okayama Prefecture, Japan.
 Its ruins have been protected as a National Historic Site since 1986.
 Portions of the castle were reconstructed in the early 2000s.

 Legend

 The castle's name literally means "demon castle" (ki is another reading for the character for oni); according to a traditional fable, a demon named Onra or Ura once ruled Kibi Province from the castle.
 The castle is the basis of the myth that is associated with the folklore hero, Momotarō.
 The legendary story of Kibitsuhiko-no-mikoto and Ura explains that the Prince Ura of Kudara used to live in Ki-no-jo (castle of the devil) and was a cause of trouble for the people living in the village.
 The emperor's government sent Kibitsuhiko-no-mikoto (Momotarō) to defeat Ura.
-However, "Ki means "castle in the ancient language of Baekje, and was later simply assigned the kanji character for "demon.
+However, "Ki means "castle in the ancient language of Baekje, and was later simply assigned the kanji character for "demon".
 "Ki-no-jō" is a name that combines the two words for "castle".